clj500/Cambiare-Village/README.md

 # Cambiare Village

 Strange things have been happening in Cambiare Village and it's up to you to help protect the village!
-Play as an elf and take on unique quests to protect the village from monsters and turn things back to normal.
+Play as a villager and take on unique quests to protect the village from monsters and turn things back to normal.

 Navigating the Village:
 - Walk using the arrow keys on the keyboard, jump using space.